-For those with an education, health and care plan or a legacy statement, the apprenticeship's English and maths minimum requirement is Entry Level 3.
+For this programme holding level 2 qualifications in English and maths is a pre-entry requirement.
+For those with an education health and care plan or a legacy statement, the apprenticeship's English and maths minimum requirement is Entry Level 3.
 A British Sign Language (BSL) qualification is an alternative to the English qualification for those whose primary language is BSL.
 However, all apprentices on this programme are required to have the required English and Maths qualifications as a prerequisite entry requirement.